 Each city in Russia celebrates its official founding date with fireworks, concerts, speeches by local politicians and other figures, food, drink, and other city-specific festivities.
 City days are set by each city individually and some are set days while others are variable.
 For example, Moscow's celebrations are always on the frst Saturday of September, Irkutsk's on the frst Sunday of June, and Kiev's on the last Sunday of May.
-However, St. Petersburg and Vladivostok always celebrate on set dates (May 27 and July 2, respectively)
+However, St. Petersburg always celebrates on a set date (May 27).

 The Russian Duma passed a bill on December 24, 2004 eliminating two Soviet Era holidays: